Silverhorse7/codex-auth/README.md

 1. Rewrite URLs to the Codex backend (`chatgpt.com/backend-api/codex/responses`)
 2. Convert `chat.completions` payloads to the Responses API format
-3. Inject OAuth bearer tokens and Codex-specific headers
+3. Buffer SSE responses for non-streaming callers
-4. Refresh tokens transparently
+4. Inject OAuth bearer tokens and refresh them transparently

 Browser-based PKCE auth is used on desktop; device-code flow on headless/SSH.